UoA-CARES/cares_reinforcement_learning/docs/stats/user_guide.md

 !!! note "Why matched seeds are still preferred"
     Probability of improvement compares all runs from one algorithm with all runs from another and does not use one-to-one seed identities.
 Matched seeds are nevertheless good experimental practice and support the supplementary paired tests retained in raw task outputs.

+!!! warning "Strict Validation"
+    The tool intentionally refuses to compare experiments with incompatible evaluation schedules or training configurations because such comparisons are not statistically meaningful.

 ## Running an Analysis